kushsharma1001/ConcurrentModificationException/README.md

 if we try to modifiy the size of list or hashmap while iterating over it, it will throw ConcurrentModificationException. https://www.journaldev.com/378/java-util-concurrentmodificationexception

+Hence, always use ConcurrentHashMap instead of HashMap and CopyOnWriteArrayList instead of ArrayList classes.